Gianne-Pesana/MineBank/README.md

 Currently, it uses `.txt` files to store data but is being prepared for a full backend upgrade using **MySQL** and **Spring Boot** for future deployment.

-Whether you're depositing emeralds or managing fake money, MineBank makes it fun and educational.

 > It’s like a Minecraft village got a bank... but in Java.